coreshop/CoreShop/docs/docs/03_Bundles/Theme_Bundle.md

 use CoreShop\Bundle\ThemeBundle\Service\ThemeNotResolvedException;
 use CoreShop\Bundle\ThemeBundle\Service\ThemeResolverInterface;
-use CoreShop\Component\Store\Context\StoreNotFoundException;

 final class CustomThemeResolver implements ThemeResolverInterface {
     public function resolveTheme(): string
     {
         if(rand() === 1) {
-            // if you cannot resolve the theme, throw an exception throw new ThemeNotResolvedException();
+            throw new ThemeNotResolvedException();
         }